rishabhc/gsoc-preproject/readme.md

 ## Setting Up
 1. Clone the repository
 2. Run `npm install`
+3. Make a directory named schema in root folder `mkdir schema`
-3. Run `node index.js`
+4. Run `node index.js`
-4. The application would be running on `localhost:3000`
+5. The application would be running on `localhost:3000`

 ## Features to be implemented
 1. Add API documentation